What is a

 The vast majority of procedures at the BioSpine Institute are performed through a ¾” incision; however, there are a limited number of procedures that may require a slightly larger incision.

-What is a lumbar fusion?
+What is a lumbar fusion procedure?

-A lumbar fusion is a surgical procedure that is performed in the area of the lower back known as the lumbar region.
+A lumbar fusion procedure is surgical that is performed in the area of the lower back known as the lumbar region.
 During a lumbar fusion disc material is removed and bone graft is inserted into the disc space and surrounding spinal structure to act as a bridge or scaffold on which the bone can grow.
 Screws and rods are inserted to stabilize the spine while the treated area heals and fusion occurs.
 The ultimate goal of the procedure is to restore spinal stability.

 ACTUAL SIZE OF INCISION FOR MOST PROCEDURES!